• Skip to primary navigation

 • Press down on the breastbone with the heel of your hand to flatten the chicken further.
 You should hear a crack when it flattens.

-• Season the Chicken: Place chicken on parchment paper layered sheet pan cavity side up, rub the season on, then flip, pat dry the chicken skin with a paper towel, and add some of the wet rub underneath the skin and on top completely.
+• Season the Chicken: Place the chicken on a parchment paper-lined sheet pan, cavity side up.
+Rub the seasonings on, then flip.
+Pat the skin dry with a paper towel, then add some of the wet rub underneath the skin and on top.

 • Finish the Tray: Place the vegetables around the chicken, spreading it out as evenly as possible.

-• Cook the Chicken and Vegetables: Bake for 15 minutes, then reduce to 400 and bake until the internal temperature reaches 160 degrees Fahrenheit using a meat thermometer on the thickest part, about 30 to 40 minutes.
+• Cook the Chicken and Vegetables: Bake for 15 minutes, then reduce the temperature to 400 °F and bake until the internal temperature reaches 160 °F using a meat thermometer on the thickest part, about 30 to 40 minutes.
 Note: This may vary depending on the size of the chicken.
-Then remove the tray from the oven and place it in a warm area to rest; it will continue cooking to 165 degrees Fahrenheit, taking about 15 minutes before cutting.
+Then remove the tray from the oven and place it in a warm area to rest; it will continue cooking to 165 °F, taking about 15 minutes before cutting.

 • Plate Up: Plate up the vegetables first, then cut and place the chicken and drizzle some of the pan juice onto the dish.